elasticio/elasticio.github.io/scripts/README.md

 # Usage of Script

 ## Description
-This scripts creates pull requests in [elasticio.github.io repository](https://github.com/elasticio/elasticio.github.io) See also examples of **circle.ci** configs for:
+This script creates a pull request in [elasticio.github.io repository](https://github.com/elasticio/elasticio.github.io) See also examples of **circle.ci** configs for:
 1. [Java](circle_java.yml)
 2. [NodeJs](node_java.yml)